nickdowse/ai-project/README.md

 ai-project
 ==========

-NXC Code for my recent robotics assignment.
+NXC Code for a recent robotics assignment.